Ravenbrook/mps/procedure/review.rst

   `.brainstorm.record`_, `.edit.record`_, `.pi.record`_, and
   `.exit.record`_.

-  On GitHub, the record of a review can consist of `pull request comments`_, `pull request reviews`_, and `line comments`_.
+  On GitHub, the record of a review SHOULD consist of `pull request comments`_, `pull request reviews`_, and `line comments`_.
 See also `.doc.log`_.

-  In any case, review records must be specific, permanent, and referencable.
+  In any case, review records SHOULD be specific, permanent, and MUST be referencable.

 _`.doc.log`: Issue log
   A record of issues raised during the logging meeting, specifying